martinjcepeda/course-dbt/greenery/Week 2 README.md

 I found the organization to be challenging and thought to keep it simple by organizing it this way.
 It was hard for me to visualize the correct DAG without understanding my business stakeholders and questions.
 I'd probably want to organize the directory in a cleaner fashion once I had a better understanding of stakeholders.

 #### What assumptions are you making about each model? (i.e. why are you adding each test?)
+Most of my assumptions were around checking if the model had a null or incorrect number behavior (positive values).

 #### Did you find any “bad” data as you added and ran tests on your models?
 How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?
+I did run a test on created_at for users to check the data type and found that it wasn't a date or datetime.
+I amended after seeing the test fail.